Document structure

 b) be authorised to allocate funds for the development of blood donation.

-a) if the donor donates blood during his/her leave or on a non-business day, grant him/her another day off; if a day off may not be granted, pay double the amount to compensate for the day of donating blood;
+b) if the donor donates blood during his/her leave or on a non-business day, grant him/her another day off, and if a day off cannot be granted, compensate for the blood donation day in the amount of at least double the labour remuneration;

-b) provide mobile blood processing teams with premises free of charge to collect blood.
+c) provide rooms to mobile blood processing teams free of charge for blood collection purposes.

-3. To ensure proper guidance of pupils and students on the issues of blood donation, the Ministry of Education of Georgia shall include information on the importance of blood donation and safety of donating blood in education curricula and textbooks when they are compiled.
+3. To ensure correct guidance of pupils and students on donorship issues, the Ministry of Education and Science of Georgia shall include information on the importance of donorship and safety of blood donation in appropriate education curricula and textbooks for general educational and higher educational institutions when preparing them.

 Law of Georgia No 675 of 30 April 1997 - Gazette of the Parliament of Georgia, No 21-22, 31.5.1997, p.
 13